Ignacio-Antequera/Bookstore-Database-Implementation/README.md

-# Bookstore Management System
+# Bookstore Management System Using SQL

 ## Description

-The Bookstore Management System is a database-driven application designed to manage various aspects of a bookstore chain.
+This project is a database-driven application designed to manage various aspects of a bookstore chain using SQL.
 It includes features for tracking book inventory, managing employees and their positions, handling cafe items, and scheduling shifts.
 This system facilitates efficient management of book sales, cafe sales, employee schedules, and store operations.

 ## Problem Statement